 Around 75 percent of all plants rely on pollinators such as butterflies, bees, and beetles to spread their pollen.
-Pollinators are an important part of a healthy ecosystem.
+Pollinators are a key part of a healthy ecosystem.
 Without them, we wouldn't have plants to prevent soil erosion, remove carbon from the air, and provide homes for wildlife.

-Unfortunately, native bees, honey bees, and other pollinators are struggling.
+Native bees, honey bees, and other pollinators are struggling.
 Threats to pollinators include pesticides that kill them, herbicides that kill their food, habitat loss, disease, and climate change.
 But you can help!
-Creating pollinator habitat on all scales from small spaces in your yard to larger open meadows can have a positive impact on pollinators as well as local agriculture and economies.
+Big or small, creating pollinator habitat where you can will help pollinators.

 Bee part of the solution!

 - Plant native pollinator-friendly flowering plants.

 - Purchase plants and landscaping materials that do not include neonicotinoid pesticides.
 Ask the seller if seeds or plants have been treated with these chemicals.